bss5174/csvparser/README.md

 ### Instructions

 Maven will handle adding the necessary JAR files needed for this project.
-Due to the use of Stream, you will need Java 8 or later.
+Due to the use of Java Streams, you will need Java 8 or later.
 Once the repository is cloned locally, you can compile and run.

 ### Approach to solving this challenge